AlphaGit/alphas-manifesto-blog/_posts/2017-11-11-worklogger.md

 Since I've got the basics of what I personally needed, I do not plan on working heavily on it anymore.
 However, pressure from the community or might change that (I love to help).
 Also, I designed it in a way so that it can be adapted to new scenarios, so I plan on continuing usage for it and modifying it as I need it.

-Most of my ideas that didn't make it into my very-basic version are in the <a href="https://github.com/AlphaGit/worklogger/issues">issues listing for the project</a>.
+Most of my ideas that didn't make it into my very-basic version are in the [issues listing for the project](https://github.com/AlphaGit/worklogger/issues).
 Of course, contributions are heartwarmingly welcome.
-I did mark which issues could be easier for newcomers (<a href="https://github.com/AlphaGit/worklogger/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22">good-first-issue</a> and <a href="https://github.com/AlphaGit/worklogger/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22">help-wanted</a> tags), and I have also marked which items should be more important for an official 1.0 release (<a href="https://github.com/AlphaGit/worklogger/milestone/1">v1.0</a> milestone).
+I did mark which issues could be easier for newcomers ([good-first-issue](https://github.com/AlphaGit/worklogger/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [help-wanted](https://github.com/AlphaGit/worklogger/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tags), and I have also marked which items should be more important for an official 1.0 release ([v1.0](https://github.com/AlphaGit/worklogger/milestone/1) milestone).

 Feel free to look around and leave questions, ideas, suggestions or complaints.